Offerings

 Decolonial and Reconciliation-Focused Learning

+I design and facilitate learning experiences that support participants in deepening their understanding of colonization, reconciliation, Indigenous rights, relational accountability, and institutional responsibility.
 As a non-Indigenous facilitator, I am attentive to my positionality and the boundaries of what is appropriate for me to hold.
 Much of this work focuses on settler responsibility and creating entry points for non-Indigenous participants to examine their roles within colonial systems and reconciliation-focused practice.

 Curriculum Design and Learning Experience Development

-My approach balances big-picture learning design with practical implementation.
-I help teams clarify what learners need to understand, practice, reflect on, and apply, then translate those goals into learning experiences that are relational, accessible, and grounded in context.
+My approach combines big-picture educational design with practical implementation.
+I help groups clarify what learners need to understand, feel, practice, and apply, then translate those goals into meaningful learning activities, assessments, resources, and facilitation plans.

 SELECTED PAST WORKSHOPS & FACILITATIONS